aws-samples/sql-based-etl-on-amazon-eks/README.md

 The provisining takes about 30 minutes to complete.
 See the `troubleshooting` section if you have a problem during the deployment.

-The sample provides two options to run the solution, eg. Spark on EKS or [EMR on EKS](https://aws.amazon.com/emr/features/eks/) approach.
+The sample provides two options to submit ETL jobs.
 See the detailed deployment instruction in [Spark on EKS](/spark-on-eks/README.md) and [EMR on EKS](/emr-on-eks/README.md).

 ## Troubleshooting